 Is Pumpkin Bread Healthy?

 Sometimes.
 The flour in traditional pumpkin bread recipes is unhealthy.
 But this keto pumpkin bread uses almond flour to give pumpkin bread a nutritional boost!
 By cutting out sugar and using healthy flours you are making a typical pumpkin bread low carb and much healthier!
 By using that combination of flours it helps keep this keto pumpkin bread recipe moist as well.

 The members of my family love a good sweet bread or cake for a snack or breakfast.
-It doesn’t matter if it’s lemon poppy seed, almond crumb, keto chocolate chip bread, or keto pumpkin bread, just slice up the sweet bread and slather it with butter to see it disappear.
+It doesn't matter if it's lemon poppy seed, almond crumb, keto chocolate chip bread, keto cinnamon bread, or keto pumpkin bread, just slice up the sweet bread and slather it with butter to see it disappear.
 When we are eating one of my low carb recipes I don't have to worry about how much sugar my kids are eating.

 - 1 cup pumpkin puree